 Monthly Archives: July 2019

 The artifact that truly catapulted this endeavor a decade ago was the Inquisition of a 1943-vintage Marine Corps baseball uniform.
 The gray wool flannel, accented with red wool athletic felt lettering and the red rayon soutache stirred me to research and to investigate what else may be available.
-Throughout the past ten years, I have documented every uniform that I have seen (some of that effort has resulted in articles and additions to the online uniform archive) regardless of my success or failure in adding them to our museum.
-This documentation assists me in properly dating pieces as well as providing a means with which to gauge market availability.
+Throughout the past ten years, we have documented every uniform that we have encountered (some of that effort has resulted in articles and additions to the online uniform archive) regardless of our success in our attempts to acquire them.
+The resulting documentation is an invaluable resource for subsequent uniform analysis in dating uniforms along with providing data with which to gauge market trends.

-During a public display event in 2018, one of the constant questions asked by viewers of the Chevrons and Diamonds mobile museum of baseball militaria artifacts was, “why isn’t the Coast Guard represented” or, “what, no Coast Guard?” among the vintage jerseys and uniforms depicting the Army, Navy, Marines and Army Air Forces.
-My constant refrain to those inquiries was that in the many years spent researching and acquiring artifacts, I hadn’t seen a single baseball uniform item from the Coast Guard.
-The absence of one of these uniforms from the market continued well in to 2019 when, not just one, but two vintage Coast Guard baseball pieces came to market on the same day in early June.
+During a public display event in 2018, as guests enjoyed our selection of vintage jerseys and uniforms highlighting teams from the Army, Navy, Marines and Army Air Forces, two of the most frequent constant questions asked by our visitors were, “why isn’t the Coast Guard represented” or “what, no Coast Guard?”
+Our staff’s constant refrain to those inquiries was that in the many years spent researching and acquiring artifacts, we had yet to encounter a single baseball uniform item from that branch.
+The absence of one of these uniforms from the market continued well into 2019 when, not just one, but two vintage Coast Guard baseball pieces came to market on the same day in early June.

 A Lifetime Collection of Images: Star Baseball Player, Sam Chapman, the Tiburon Terror and Wartime Naval Aviator (part II)